 Sticks and Stones: The Witches of Berwick – East Lothian, Scotland 1590

-It was believed that a coven had met on Auld Kirk Green in the town of North Berwick to cast the storm spell.
-In Scotland, the use of torture in witchcraft cases was not restricted.
 Some of the most extreme methods used included branding, mutilation, pricking with long pins, and sleep deprivation.
-Torture led to many people admitting to anything in order to make it stop, and was used on the North Berwick coven members.
+Torture led to many people admitting to anything to stop and was used on the North Berwick coven members.

 The most documented of the accused is Agnes Sampson, an elderly lady from North Berwick who confessed to 53 accounts of witchcraft under torture in Edinburgh’s Old Tolbooth.
 She was garrotted and burned as a witch in January 1591.